Legal Guidance for LGBTQ+ Couples: Divorce, Parenting & Financial Settlements

 Divorce and civil partnership dissolution

-By 2020, same-sex marriage was legalised in all of the UK, which means that LGBTQ+ couples have the same legal rights to marry and divorce as opposite-sex couples do.
+Same-sex marriage has been legal across the UK since 2014, meaning LGBTQ+ couples have the same legal rights to marry and divorce as opposite-sex couples.

-The divorce process can be commenced by either party, and is now on a no-fault basis, meaning neither party is at blame for the divorce.
+Either party can apply for a divorce, and this is now done on a no-fault basis, meaning neither spouse is blamed for the divorce.

 Sign Up For The Latest Legal Insights